WordPress Auto Update: The Definitive Guide

 Updating WordPress manually is not a fun activity.
 It takes time and effort, and even then, it can still break your site.

 TL;DR: Backup your WordPress site with BlogVault, and enable WordPress auto update without a care in the world.
-BlogVault automatically backs up your site daily and monitors your site for downtime.
+BlogVault automatically backs up your site daily and constantly monitors your site.
 If a WordPress automatic update breaks your site, you will get an immediate notification, and you can restore a backup in minutes.
 Better yet, manage all updates—WordPress, plugins, and themes—with BlogVault’s scheduled auto-updates feature.

 Introduced from version 3.7, the WordPress automatic updates feature has caused quite the stir since it dropped.
 Initially, it only installed minor updates automatically, but recently the feature has evolved to include major updates as well.